Ahadzadeh2022/UniBFS-Algorithm/README.md

 Email: b.ahadzade@yahoo.com ; m.abdar1987@gmail.com

 ** To employ the algorithm for gene selection, the UniBFS_ReliFish and Fit functions were utilized.
 Tables 5, 6, and 7 present the results obtained using these functions.
 For data classification, the UniBFS_ReliFish_2 and Fit_2 functions were applied.
 The findings in Tables 9 and 10 are derived from these functions.

+*** The Python code implementing the UniBFS_ReliFish algorithm will be incorporated in the future.